tomatparillume/saige/docs/README.md

     Browse to https://localhost:8443/
     In the resulting login screen, enter info@parillume.com / _ (Lisa's standard password)
         * NOTE that these credentials depend on database entries, and may change
-        * You can also add these credentials to the database by calling the /seedParillume endpoint
+        * You can add these credentials to the database by calling the /seedParillume endpoint

 To call endpoints:
     The URL for the browser UI, and for all endpoints, is https://localhost:8443 + /[endpoint]